Jeroboam II: History

 William F. Albright has dated his reign to 786–746 BC, while E. R. Thiele says he was coregent with Jehoash 793 to 782 BC and sole ruler 782 to 753 BC.

 He extended Israel to its former limits, from "the entering of Hamath to the sea of the plain".

-In 1910, G. A. Reisner found sixty-three inscribed potsherds while excavating the royal palace at Samaria, which were later dated to the reign of Jeroboam II and mention regnal years extending from the ninth to the 17th of his reign.
+In 1910, G. A. Reisner found 63 inscribed potsherds while excavating the royal palace at Samaria, which were later dated to the reign of Jeroboam II and mention regnal years extending from the ninth to the 17th of his reign.
 These ostraca, while unremarkable in themselves, contain valuable information about the script, language, religion and administrative system of the period.
-During the excavations at Megiddo in 1904, an 8th century BCE Hebrew seal was found with the image of a roaring lion and the inscription "Belonging to Shema, servant of Jeroboam."
+During the excavations at Megiddo in 1904, an 8th century BC Hebrew seal was found with the image of a roaring lion and the inscription "Belonging to Shema, servant of Jeroboam."
 In 2020, a number of scholars claimed to have authenticated an unprovenanced bulla belonging to the same official, but others hold that it is a forgery based on the Megiddo seal.